Templates and Formatting¶

 Example configuration in pyproject.toml:

-The final action gitversioned performs is generating an output file (by default, version.py).
-The contents of this file are entirely controlled by templates.
+The final action gitversioned performs is generating an output version file (by default, version.py).
+The contents and injection methods of this file are entirely controlled by output_strategies.

-By default, these templates generate a comprehensive module with rich metadata (such as __VERSION_METADATA__, __GIT_METADATA__, and __BUILD_METADATA__).
+By default, GitVersioned is pre-configured with template files that generate a comprehensive module with rich metadata (such as __VERSION_METADATA__, __GIT_METADATA__, and __BUILD_METADATA__) for both stable and development releases.

 Customizing Output¶